gjohns03/AT-Web/at_web_offering/develop.md

 1. Log in to SF State Gateway
 2. Select "IT Services"
-3. Edit the Site Group to add Site Manager to
+3. "Edit" each of the Site Groups (admin, editor, fulladmin, publisher) to add  Jonathan C Foerster as a manager for each group.
-4. Enter SF State email address of Site Manager in the "Members" section
+    4. Enter SF State email address, foerster@sfsu.edu, in the text box of the Managers section.
-5. Select "Add Member(s)"
+    5. Select "Add Manager"
+6. "Edit" the Site Group-editor to add the new site editor(s)
+    7. Enter SF State email address for the site editor(s)(include at_desk@sfsu.edu for testing purposes) in the text box in the Members section.
+    8. Select "Add Member(s) button
+    9. Select "Save"
 6. The reassignment may take up to 15 minutes to switch and require logging out of the site and relogging in.
 Other Users can be assigned a new role within the Drupal Site to change the user experience.

+###Update Permissions

+Modify the permissions for the editor to optimize the user experience and provide access to create content.

+1. People > Permissions
+2. Check the following permissions for the Editor role: Administer content; (For Basic page and additional content types used) Create new content, Edit own content, Edit any content, Delete own content, Delete any content;

 ###Building Blocks